iSubhamMani/etch_a_sketch/README.md

-# etch_a_sketch
+# pix_a_sketch

-Etch-a-Sketch project using HTML, CSS & JS.
+An Etch-a-Sketch like project made using HTML, CSS & JS.